Last updated 29th August, 2025

 There are a variety of benefits for installing a prefab extension, including:

-Prefab extensions tend to be better insulated, especially SIP extensions which feature structurally insulated panels, which normally have two outer layers of insulation with an extra layer of internal insulation.
-This prevents from escaping and lowers energy bills, while also providing high-quality soundproofing.
+Prefab extensions tend to be better insulated, especially SIP extensions, which feature structurally insulated panels, which normally have two outer layers of insulation with an extra layer of internal insulation.
+This prevents heat from escaping and lowers energy bills, while also providing high-quality soundproofing.

 A prefab or flat-pack extension will cost between 10 and 25 per cent less than the traditional extension once you factor in the foundation and excavation costs, plus you get much less noise and impact on your everyday life.